 More Recipes with Tuna

-A can of tuna can be turned into other delicious recipes.
-Check my other recipes out!
+A can of tuna can be transformed into other delicious recipes.
+Check out my other recipes!

 - Korean Tuna Pancakes